-As of this writing, there are some 7,000 cases pending before the Board of Magistrates and 40 before the Appeals Commission.
+As of this writing, there are some 7,000 cases pending before the Board of Magistrates.
 Each case typically has one plaintiff and one employer.
 There may, however, in any given case, multiple dependents on the employee side of the case and, in some instances, multiple employers on the other.
 Law firms representing both sides, typically handle numerous cases so it is impossible to identify how many total individuals will be involved.